DnD 5e - The Artificer Handbook

 However, the Artificer is complicated.
 This is not a class I would recommend for new players or for players who suffer from analysis paralysis.
 The Artificer has more decision points than any class to date, including the Wizard.
 Every time you finish a long rest you can reset your prepared spells, shuffle where you apply all of your infusions, pick a magic item from a list of some 40+ options, and replace one of your cantrips.
 While some of these decisions may remain static for long periods of time, the intent of the class is that you will tailor your abilities day-to-day to suit the challenges you expect to face.

-This is the sort of class that can be rewarding for players who enjoy "crunch" and fiddling with their character's build, but which would be absoltuely punishing for players who don't like to spend hours agonizing over the differences between Magic Weapon and Arcane Weapon.
+This is the sort of class that can be rewarding for players who enjoy "crunch" and fiddling with their character's build, but which would be absoltuely punishing for players who don't like to spend hours agonizing over the differences between Elemental Weapon and Arcane Weapon.

 Several of the Alchemist's features are related to crafting and to magic items.
-If your game does not allow item crafting or does not use magic items, you're going to miss out on big portions of the class.
+If your game does not allow item crafting or does not use magic items, you're probably going to miss out on big portions of the class.

 Artificer Class Features